-In this article, we’ll try to clear out how Rails helps solve startup challenges, and what other benefits it can bring to your product.
+In this article, we’ll try to clear out why startups use Ruby on Rails, and what benefits RoR can bring to your product.

 1. A startup-intended framework